penumbra1/expensify/README.md

 Switched to npm.

+Migrated to Babel 7 and added browser targets as recommended [here](https://github.com/browserslist/browserslist#best-practices) and [here](https://github.com/gatsbyjs/gatsby/pull/5114).

 Separated config into 3 files merged with _webpack-merge_.

-Used the latest version of webpack to automatically define process.env.NODE_ENV === 'production' and [drop production bundle size](https://webpack.js.org/guides/production/#specify-the-mode).
+Upgraded to webpack 4 for automatic minification and [automatic define config for production mode](https://webpack.js.org/guides/production/#specify-the-mode).
 Production sourcemap also got much lighter (2.12Mb vs. 4.71Mb).

 Used [env-cmd](https://www.npmjs.com/package/env-cmd) instead of [cross-env](https://www.npmjs.com/package/cross-env) + [dotenv](https://www.npmjs.com/package/dotenv) for loading environment variables.

+Removed locales from moment as the app is English-only (saved 382K).

 Switched to newer _mini-css-extract-plugin_: see [issue](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/749).
 Separated CSS into _styles.css_ in production but kept it in _bundle.js_ in development for hot reloading.